pydicom/pynetdicom/docs/user/concepts.rst

 * **Composite SOP Classes** are the union of Composite IODs and DIMSE-C services.
 An example of a Composite SOP Class is the *CT Image Storage SOP Class*, which is the union of the *CT Image IOD* and the DIMSE C-STORE service.
-A *CT Image Storage* stores information about a single slice of a patient's CT scan.
+A *CT Image Storage* instance stores information about a single slice of a patient's CT scan.
 A complete scan (a *Series*) would then be made up of one or more *CT Image Storage SOP Class* instances, all with the same *Study Instance UID* and *Series Instance UID* values but